 Are you an emotional eater?

-If you find yourself reaching for food not because you’re hungry but because you’re feeling stressed, mad, or even bored, you may be an emotional eater.
-Many times, people eat in these moments to feel better, hoping the act of eating will soothe or calm emotions like sad or anxious feelings.
-It may feel like a comforting reward, like food is a safe friend that’s always there to help.
-However, this often leads to eating regularly even when you’re already full or stuffed, leaving you feeling powerless and out of control.
-If this sounds familiar, it’s important to notice these patterns to regain a sense of balance.
+If you notice that you’re turning to food when you’re not hungry but rather need to vent stress, anger, or boredom, you might be an emotional eater.
+People often eat in these situations to make themselves feel better, believing the simple act of eating will act as a balm to soothe or calm feelings of sadness or anxiety, for example.
+It might seem like a comforting reward as if food is a safe friend that’s always there to support you.
+Yet these restrictions usually result in eating routinely even when you’ve reached saturation point or you’re stuffed, leaving you drained and out of control.
+If this describes your world, it’s important to be aware of these patterns so you can establish a sense of equilibrium.

 The emotional eating cycle